gurius/intervality/README.md

 # Intervality

 A compositor and runner for sequences of timers(countdown/stopwatch) with sound notifications, ability to quickly adjust any timer on the go.
+Mobile screen is the primary target and adaptation for bigger screen is ignored for now but will be added in future.

 ## Implemented features